yastn/yastn/docs/source/fpeps/initialization.rst

 Initializing empty PEPS
 -----------------------

-PEPS is an instance of a class :class:`yastn.tn.fpeps.Peps`.
-It extends lattice geometry, associating each unique lattice site with a tensor.
+PEPS is an instance of a class :class:`yastn.tn.fpeps.Peps`, utilizing a lattice geometry setup (e.g., SquareLattice or CheckerboardLattice).
+Each unique lattice site is associated with a tensor, following the layout specified by the lattice geometry.

-.. autoclass:: yastn.tn.fpeps.Peps
-    :members: copy, clone, save_to_dict, transfer_mpo

 ::